assumptionsofphysics/assumptionsofphysics.github.io/_problems/015-InvariantMeasures.md

 to change coordinates while keeping the measure invariant.
 This leads to the need for a conjugate quantity such that $$dq \wedge dp = dq' \wedge dp'$$.
-The question is whether we can formalize this requirement in a more abstract way, since other theories (e.g. quantum mechanics) must have a similar requirement (e.g. for differentiable manifolds, there is the idea of [generalized complex structure](https://en.wikipedia.org/wiki/Generalized_complex_structure)).
+The question is whether we can formalize this requirement in a more abstract way, since other theories (e.g. quantum mechanics) must have a similar requirement (e.g. both quantum mechanics have a Poisson structure that becomes the Poisson brackets in classical mechanics and the commutators in quantum mechanics.
+This is also probably related to the  [generalized complex structure](https://en.wikipedia.org/wiki/Generalized_complex_structure)).

 One way to approach the problem is to see what properties measures possess on the complex plane.
 This may be related to understanding why integration on the complex plane is